Skip to main content

 NITOR Orthopaedic Surgeons

-In 2016 we brought a Dermatome, a specialised knife which is used to take skin grafts for the treatment of Burns.
-This knife can take very think slivers of skin, so the areas heal better and scar better.
-The blades are meant for single use, and they are expensive at £10 a blade, but these blades will be reused, as we cannot afford to furnish all the blades.
+In 2016 we brought a Dermatome, a specialised knife which is used to take skin grafts for the treatment of burns.
+This knife can take very thin slivers of skin, so the areas heal better and scar better.
+The blades are meant for single use, and they are expensive at £10 per blade, but these blades will be reused, as we cannot afford to furnish all the blades.

 In 2018 the team changed to Julie Jones, Hand Therapist, Edinburgh who taught how the specific splints in hand therapy are made, and Rob Staruch, Plastic Surgery trainee, Oxford, UK.
 Rob was at that time writing his PhD, and was able to share his knowledge on statistics in publications, as one of the specifics the local team had asked about was to learn about how to publish.